 Contrasting the futuristic with the historic, we'll also follow a local guide on a walking tour through the old town, where leafy, boutique-lined avenues branch off down narrow alleyways, leading to little squares overlooked by pastel-coloured town houses, and a diverse smattering of architectural masterpieces.
 Our tour includes entry to one-such building, the Silk Exchange, which is a UNESCO-listed site and striking Gothic marvel.
 It's not difficult to imagine the city's prosperous 15th-century merchants trading under the grand vaulted ceiling of the interior hall, supported by towering fluted columns.

-Tonight we will enjoy dinner at a portside restuarant with views over the fine golden sands of the city beach and out over the mediterranean sea.
+Tonight, we will enjoy dinner at a portside restaurant with views over the fine golden sands of the city beach and out over the Mediterranean Sea.

 This cultural diversity is also displayed in the natural areas for which Elche is renowned, as the Vila Murada historic centre is caught between the Huerto del Cura botanical gardens and the vast Palmeral palm grove.
 The date palm orchards were planted by Arab settlers and are the largest in Europe.
 These natural havens give the old town of Elche a 'desert oasis' feel that we get to fully appreciate on our guided tour, which ends at the Huerto del Cura, the ‘Priest’s Orchard’ – the most important botanical garden of the Palmeral.
 Here we’ll get to see an amazing collection of tropical plants, including a rare Imperial Palm dedicated to Empress Elisabeth of Austria, and we’ll also taste a number of local date-based delicacies.